 We all know that children can be picky eaters from time to time (or for some children all the time).
 They can be difficult when given vegetables and certain fruits.
-Even certain textures, smells or flavors can really turn them off.
-A lot of people feel that being a “picky eater” is a part of the child’s personality.
-Others feel that this is a learned behavior that was developed during food experiences.
-And some think its a little bit of both.
-We know that not every mealtime experience with children will be perfect, but luckily there are some things that you can do to promote healthy eating habits early in life that will last a lifetime.
+Even certain textures, smells, or flavors can really turn them off.
+Many people feel that being a “picky eater” is a part of the child’s personality.
+Others feel that this is a learned behavior developed during food experiences.
+And some think it’s a little bit of both.
+We know that not every mealtime experience with children will be perfect, but luckily, you can do some things to promote healthy eating habits early in life that will last a lifetime.
 Here are our 15 tips to get things started on the right foot.

 1. Introducing Fruits and Vegetables Early